8 months to reach maturity

 This plant has a mild fragrance

-More images of Cauliflower
+More images of Cauliflowers

-Brassica oleracea var. botrytis is a plant variety commonly called Cauliflower, from which the widely consumed vegetable cauliflower is produced.
+Brassica oleracea (Botrytis Group) is a plant variety commonly called Cauliflower, from which the widely consumed vegetable cauliflower is produced.
 Cauliflower is a cool-season annual vegetable.
 Grown for its premature flower buds, which are also known as a curd.
 This is coloured off-white, but can be purple, green or orange, with some cultivars producing these curds in complex fractal patterns.
 Cauliflower is grown and eaten as a cooked vegetable that contains high levels of vitamins C and K.

-Common problems with Cauliflower
+Common problems with Cauliflowers

-Cauliflower Companion Plants
+Cauliflowers Companion Plants

-How to harvest Cauliflower
+How to harvest Cauliflowers

 Once the heads have grown to the appropriate size they should be cut at the base and removed.
 They should be harvested while the heads are still firm, once they loosen they have gone too far.

-How to propagate Cauliflower
+How to propagate Cauliflowers

 Sow the seed thinly, at approximately 2cm deep into a prepared seedbed.
 Seeds will need to be thinned to a final spacing of 30.

-Special features of Cauliflower
+Special features of Cauliflowers

 Can result in smaller heads.

-Other uses of Cauliflower
+Other uses of Cauliflowers

 Often eaten as a cooked vegetable or finely sliced raw into salads.
 It is high in both Vitamin C and K.